NewGaea/adinjo-journalist/lexicon/lexicon_generated.md

 This is a list of approximately 900 randomly generated words for use in Adinjo: If you assign a meaning to one of these words, please note it here along with the date, then add it to the appropriate biennial file.
 From there, it will be sorted into other lexicon files.

-Nte that there is no guarantee that these random words are entirely suitable for use immediately: phonetic structures may need to be considered and altered before a word can be used. use an arrow, such as -\> if you change a word.
+Note that there is no guarantee that these random words are entirely suitable for use immediately: phonetic structures may need to be considered and altered before a word can be used.
+Please use an arrow, such as -\> or → if you change any of the letters or sounds in a word.
+This is not necessary if removing or adding or removing a glottal marking (\') or a (\.) to indicate the position of a ton verb's gerund ending.

 ## A